muhammadmueenarif/css-bootstrap-js-react/readme.txt

 btn-group-vertical will arrange buttons in vertical order. caret class will show dropdown symbol button. btn-group-toggle class will make buttons toggle buttons.

+Lec 07.
+Bootstrap Buttons
+here are button classess that we will discuss. btn, btn-primary, btn-success, btn-info, btn-warning, btn-danger, btn-link. btn is basic class for buttons. by default these all classes will give some color to buttons like blue or dark blue etc.,

+btn-primary will give blue color, btn-success will give green, btn-info will give light blue color to buttons. btn-warning will give yellow color, btn-danger will give red color. btn-link will make buttons look like links.

+btn-lg class will make buttons large.btn-sm class will make buttons small. btn-xs class will make buttons extra small. btn-block class will make buttons full width.